Roanoke-Chowan Community College Foundation

 R-CCC Foundation Board of Directors Membership Intake

 Thank you for your interest in the Roanoke-Chowan Community College Foundation Board of Directors.
 Please find below an application for membership.
 The Roanoke-Chowan Community College Foundation is seeking volunteers to serve on the Board of Directors.
-If you would like to be considered for an appointment, complete and submit the attached application to Stephanie Benson via email to sbenson2905@roanokechowan.edu or mail to the Office of External Affairs, PO Box 1248, Ahoskie, NC 27910.
+If you would like to be considered for an appointment, complete and submit the attached application to Steven Mathews via email to sjmathews@roanokechowan.edu or mail to the R-CCC Foundation Office, PO Box 1248, Ahoskie, NC 27910.

 As always, thank you for your interest in the Foundation and continued support of Roanoke-Chowan Community College.